sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

  - After selecting `Generate API key`, make sure you download the API key (a JSON file called **es-api-key.json**) to _/home/student/Downloads_.
  - Don't forget to select `Create a new API key`, to make it all happen.

+&nbsp;

 You will now use the connection information to prepare the ACE Integration Server for deployment.

 Firstly, you will generate a "Secret" object.
 This is a Kubernetes construct that lets you store and manage sensitive information, such as passwords and certificates.
-In this lab, a Secret is used to store connectivity information for connecting securely to Event Streams, within an ACE Helm Release (aka Integration Server).
+In this lab, a Secret is used to store connectivity information for connecting securely from an ACE Helm Release (aka Integration Server) to your instance of Event Streams.

 (More information on Secrets can be seen here: https://kubernetes.io/docs/concepts/configuration/secret/ )
 1. Prepare the PEM file you downloaded earlier.
  - On the Developer Machine, open a "Files" session.
  - Move the PEM certificate file that you downloaded from Event Streams earlier (probably called **es-cert.pem**) from _/home/student/Downloads_ to _/home/student/generateScript_.
  - Rename this PEM certificate file in _/home/student/generateScript_ to the following: **truststore-escert.crt** (yes, this means that it will no longer be a PEM file).
 Note: that this name structure must be of the form **truststore-ALIASNAME.crt**, where ALIASNAME will be generated as the alias for the certificate.
-Note down the ALIASNAME **escert**, because you will need to specify this later when deploying a BAR file.
+Note down your specific  ALIASNAME (**escert**), because you will need to specify this later when deploying a BAR file.
 1. Go back to _/home/student/Downloads_, open the downloaded JSON file **es-api-key.json** in your favourite editor and copy the API key to the clipboard.
 Note: copy only the API Key, not the quotes around it.
 ![](./images/cipdemo/ace-copy-api-key.jpg)
 1. Edit the configuration files: